In this Boston Marathon report, cofounder Matt shares his experience running the 2016 event, including why it is so easy to start too fast.

 - If it’s cold, having gear that you can ditch at the start is important, and there are no drop bags.
 There is a lot of waiting around before the start of the race and if you’re not prepared, it could be a tough start if you’re shivering and cold.

 Spectators – is this a friendly course for your friends?

 - Julie had Paavo with her so they weren’t trying to get around.
 My guess is that spectators could reasonably get to 3 or 4 spots along the course depending on how they were getting around.
 Julie was able to be at the halfway point and then at the finish, using the T to get downtown.

 - Big $ if you’re a big shot.
 For the rest, there is a finisher’s medal.

-The Overall Score – how many stars do you give this race and do you recommend that others run it
+The Overall Score – how many stars do you give the Boston Marathon and do you recommend that others run it?

 - Run this race if you have the opportunity.
 It’s a unique life experience and being part of such a big, historic event feels special.
 I encourage everyone to try it once if they can get in.